zhaoyichanghong/Ntfs_For_UEFI/README.md

 # Compile
     The project should be compiled under edk2 with edk2-libc project.
+    Comment the following line in LibC.inf of edk2-libc project [LibraryClasses]
+        #ShellCEntryLib

 # Description for folder
     The library folder is Ntfs-3g source code modified a little.